EReL-MIR/EReL-MIR.github.io/challenge.md

 - Exploring efficient representation learning methods tailored for multimodal content.
 - Encouraging solutions that bridge academic research and industrial practices in multimodal retrieval and recommendation.

-## <a name='EReL@MIR Track'> 1.
+## <a name='multimodal-document-retrieval-track'> 1.
 Multimodal Document Retrieval Track </a>

-### Introduction
+## Introduction

 Currently, the majority of retrieval-augmented generation (RAG) models are designed to retrieve relevant text documents based on user queries.
 However, in real-world scenarios, users often need to retrieve multimodal documents, including text, images, tables, and charts.
 This requires a more sophisticated retrieval system that can handle multimodal information and provide relevant documents or passages based on user queries.
 Retrieving multimodal documents will help AI chatbots, search engines, and other applications provide more accurate and relevant information to users.

 The **Multimodal Document Retrieval Task** focuses on modeling passages from multimodal documents or web pages, leveraging textual and multimodal information for embedding modeling.
 The ultimate goal is to retrieve the relevant multimodal document or passage based on the user's text or multimodal query.

+---

-### Tasks
+## Tasks

-#### Task 1: ViDoRe – Vision Document Retrieval Benchmark
+### Task 1: ViDoRe – Vision Document Retrieval Benchmark
 This task is designed to evaluate the ability of retrieval systems to identify visually-rich information within documents.
 It covers multiple topics, forms (graphics, tables, text), and languages, providing a robust benchmark for retrieval scenarios.

 **Datasets Include:**